AxeldeRomblay/MLBox/docs/installation.rst

 Install from pip
 ~~~~~~~~~~~~~~~~

-MLBox is available on **PyPI**, so you only need to run the following command:
+Official releases of MLBox are available on **PyPI**, so you only need to run the following command:

 .. code-block:: console